 Athina Vahla is an independent multidisciplinary artist, researcher and

-lecturer specialising in choreography and producing work internationally across the UK, Europe, South Africa, Mexico and Japan.
+lecturer specialising in choreography and producing work internationally across the UK, Europe, South Africa, Mexico, and East Asia Arts.

 Vahla has created and managed large-scale, site-specific works supported by Arts Council England, and for the Infecting the City Festival in Cape Town, supported by the British Council, and the Creek Embassy.
 Commissioned works also include the Tate Modern, Tate Liverpool, ICA, Science Museum, Royal Shakespeare Company, Royal Festival Hall, CandoCo Dance Company, the London Olympics 2012 and the Tokyo Metropolitan Theatre in Japan.
 Collaboration is central to her work.
 Underpinning her process is a concern with humanism, and contemporary society.